fehlhabers/teashaped.dev/_posts/2022-06-03-new-github-based-homepage.md

 ### Page is publicly available

-The repo for this page is public, so check it out [here](https://github.com/fehlhabers/teashaped.dev) :point_left:
-Have a try!
+The repo for this page is public, so check it out [here](https://github.com/fehlhabers/teashaped.dev) 👈 Have a try!
 You can quite easily setup your own page.